Our story

 Cree-Métis & HIP Board Member

-As Indigenous and Non-Indigenous partners, we are committed to working together.
-While we have refined our focus with an emphasis on relationship building, we will continue our education and awareness activities including supporting the next generation of leaders and changing knowledge, attitudes and behaviours.
+As Indigenous and non-Indigenous allies, our commitment to collaboration remains steadfast.
+While we have refined our focus, placing a strong emphasis on relationship building, we remain dedicated to our educational and awareness initiatives, including the support of the next generation of leaders and the transformation of knowledge, attitudes, and behaviors.

 Our Logo